xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 _Is it possible to limit the number of rules received per session or globally?_

 We can configure the "maximum-prefix" under the neighbor statement to limit the number of advertised (received) rules for a given session.
-But it's not possible to globally limit the number of rules to a specific value (aside limiting to a single BGP FS session, from a route-reflector for example).
+But it's not possible to globally limit the number of rules to a specific value.

+The only workaround will consist in using a single BGP FS session from the client to a route-reflector.
+{: .notice--info}

-The max-prefix feature is directly inherited from the BGP world and benefits Flowspec without specific adaptation.
+The max-prefix feature is directly inherited from the BGP world and benefits to Flowspec without specific adaptation.

 <div class="highlighter-rouge">
 <pre class="highlight">